runwayml/learn/docs/tutorials/tutorial_t2i.md

 ![GAN, AttnGAN with Runway, step 3](assets/images/tutorials/tutorial_t2i/attn01.jpg)

-?> Most models can be run remotely using a cloud GPU or locally by downloading and running them on your own computer (this happens behind the scenes using Docker).
+?> Models can be run remotely using a cloud GPU or locally by downloading and running them on your own computer ([this happens behind the scenes using Docker](how-to/run-models-locally.md)).
 In this tutorial, we'll run the model remotely.
 This [uses credits](https://support.runwayml.com/credits-and-plans/how-much-does-runway-cost) but the model runs much faster, and we don't have to wait for several minutes for it to download.

 ### Select an Input and an Output